 Public: A public cloud architecture is a service provided, managed, and maintained off-site via the internet.
 This method can help streamline workflows and collaboration on applications with many users (email, for example), making sharing resources more efficient.
 However, there is a higher risk of vulnerability with a public offering.
 A public cloud makes sense, for example, if a company is working on an ad-hoc software development project with a PaaS offering.

 Hybrid: A hybrid cloud architecture includes a combination of private and public cloud offerings.
-This offering provides efficiency with a public cloud and security with a private cloud, but a company must manage numerous platforms at once while ensuring seamless integration.
+This offering provides efficiency with a public cloud and security with a private cloud, but a company must manage numerous platforms at once while ensuring seamless API integration.
 A hybrid cloud makes the most sense, for example, if a company wants to enable a SaaS app while prioritizing security.
 Therefore, the SaaS provider would create a private cloud within its firewall.

 Cloud Infrastructure as a Service